How would you

 As kids, you are taught to recognize different animals, flowers, shapes, colors, but rarely do we teach kids a specific vocabulary to describe aromas, tastes, and other sensations when they eat or drink.

-If you have participated in wine tastings, you may have felt overwhelmed by the wine tasting terms used by the other participants and maybe you were intimidated by the fact that you didn’t perceive what they were talking about.
+If you have participated in wine tastings, you may have felt overwhelmed by the wine tasting terms the other participants used and maybe you were intimidated by the fact that you didn’t get what they were talking about.

 So your first reaction is to think you are wrong!
 No, you are not!

 There are several reasons why you didn’t perceive the same wine attributes or that you used different wine tasting terms:

 [ I myself am very sensitive to the “cork taint” in wine due to a molecule called TCA

 (2,4,6-trichloroanisol), but cannot smell very well the "violet aroma" due to a compound called